Pubu99/salary-calculator-2024-q1-pubu99/README.md

 This project was created with React JS

+## See the deployed project

+My site is live at: https://pubu99.github.io/salary-calculator-2024-q1-pubu99/

 ## How to Run the project

 In the project directory, you can run: